 Common Errors

-If you are getting the error 401 when trying to connect your WordPress website with Yazo, it could be due to two reasons:
+If you are getting the error 401 when trying to connect your WordPress website with Yazo, it could be due to these reasons:

 The 401 is a very common error.
 Double check if you have the right WordPress application username and password before trying to connect your website with Yazo.

-If you are getting the error 403 when trying to connect your WP website with Yazo, then it means that your WordPress account doesn’t have the administrative rights to do that.
+If you are getting HTTP 403 error when trying to connect your WordPress website with Yazo, it could be due to several reasons.